Released: November 1996

 Released: July 1995

 Fresh out of kindergarten, Northern Irish trio Ash made the big breakthrough with this paean to a lost Martian love.
 On ‘1977’ Ash were at their most vital, combining their love of sci-fi with breathless pop-grunge and giving the mid-90s punk revival a friendly face.
-They were too soft to sneer, but ‘Girl From Mars’ served early notice of Tim Wheeler’s ear for a sharp, neat melody.
+In the Britpop whirlwind, Ash were often overlooked, but 'Girl From Mars' is proof that Tim Wheeler and co could write hooks to rival the best of...

 Released: February 1997

 Having spent half a decade thumbing their noses at the US invasion, and inventing Britpop in the face of the grunge wave, Blur confounded everyone by turning up in 1997 with an album so American it couldn’t pronounce Edinburgh.
-Stateside slackers Pavement were the touchstone, and ‘Song 2’ was the standout, a lightning blast of clipped post-punk with Damon Albarn’s best ever lyric: “Woo-hoo!”
+In many ways, 'Song 2' seemed like Blur's dumbest song, a two-minute slab of "woo hoos" and massive riffs, but as the age old adage states, it takes someone pretty clever to make...

 Released: May 1994